dlawiz83/Webmentor/README.md

 # WebMentor

 > On-device AI assistant for the web.
-Select any text, instantly summarize, translate, simplify, proofread, or rewrite it — entirely in your browser, no cloud, no API keys, no data leaving your machine.
+Select any text, instantly summarize, translate, simplify, proofread, or rewrite it, entirely in your browser, no cloud, no API keys, no data leaving your machine.

 <br/>